Ecommerce SEO Audit Blog Cover Image

 One of the tools you can use to assess website performance is PageSpeed Insights.

-The tool provides an overall assesment and corrective steps for the following metrics:
+The tool provides an overall assessment and corrective steps for the following metrics:

 1. Largest Contentful Paint (LCP): Measures how long it takes for the largest content element on the page to become visible.